 - If a specialty physician or facility isn’t available within your health center, your PCP will refer you to one within the Health Plan Hawaii provider network.

 - If a specialty physician or facility isn’t available within your Health Plan Hawaii provider network, your PCP will refer you to an HMSA participating physician or facility.

 - If an HMSA participating provider isn’t available, your PCP refers you to an HMSA nonparticipating provider by obtaining an administrative review from HMSA.
 Please review the administrative review section below for more information.

 When you go to a specialty physician’s office or a facility, you should do both of the following:

 - Present your HMSA membership card.

-- Inform the physician or nurse that you have been referred by your PCP.
+- Inform the physician or nurse that you’ve been referred by your PCP.

-Administrative review is an approval process for HMO members that is required for services to be covered when a provider is located out of state or does not participate with HMSA.
+Administrative review is an approval process for HMO members that’s required for services to be covered when a provider is located out of state or doesn’t participate with HMSA.
 In rare circumstances, your PCP may need to refer you to an HMSA nonparticipating or out-of-state physician or facility.
 This would happen only when a provider with the specialty designation and clinical expertise required to treat your condition is unavailable within the HMSA network of participating providers.

 Your PCP must request an administrative review from HMSA before you receive services from an HMSA nonparticipating or out-of-state physician or facility.
-If your PCP does not get approval before you receive services, you are responsible for the total cost of services.
+If your PCP doesn’t get approval before you receive services, you are responsible for the total cost of services.

 Referrals to another island